 Written by: Bob Mandel

-Despite an unprecedented explosion of blockbuster retail releases this past holiday season, the casual computer games market – largely operating through Internet downloads rather than boxed products in stores – continues to flourish.
-These titles generally sell for a lower price, with lower system requirements and a lower minimum time commitment to learn how to play, and they arguably provide more bang for the buck than their retail counterparts.
-Reflecting the imagination of small independent developers, these modest products may also evidence more creativity and whimsy than many of the “me-too” releases from major corporate publishers.
-Even with game consoles joining the fray by offering downloadable “live” games of this type, the personal computer – due to its openness and readily available programming tools — remains the primary development platform for this kind of release.
-So for the ninth year in a row, while other game sites focus heavily on conventional retail offerings, I unearth for your playing pleasure the very best hidden computer treasures that casual gaming has to offer.
-To select the dozen 2008 award winners, I spent many hours scouring hundreds of titles developed in countries all over the world, and playing through the full registered versions to get a solid sense of their overall value.
-Each year the competition becomes stiffer.
-One of the pleasures of doing so is that I get to meet some of the nicest and most imaginative people on the planet.
-Because of increasingly unacceptable intrusive and annoying copy-protection schemes, and the reality that many gamers own multiple computers (not all of which have ready online access) which they frequently upgrade, I tested only offerings where it is possible to register and play the single-player mode on a non-Internet-connected computer.
+So for the eighth year in a row, while other game sites focus on conventional retail offerings, I unearth for your playing pleasure the very best hidden treasures casual gaming has to offer.
+To select the 12 award winners for 2007, I spent many hours scouring hundreds of titles developed in countries all over the world, playing through the full registered versions to get a solid sense of their overall value.
+One of the pleasures of doing this is meeting some of the nicest and most imaginative people on the planet.
+Because of intrusive and annoying copy protection schemes, along with many gamers owning offline computers which they frequently upgrade, I tested only offerings where it is possible to register and play the single-player mode on a non-Internet-connected computer.